PanoramaEngine/Deterministic-Analytical-Engine-for-financial-observation-workflow/README.md

 - generates formalized decision artifacts
 - classifies execution integrity states
 - maintains full traceability of analytical transformations
-- enables forensic reconstruction of decisions
+- enables forensic reconstruction of analytical decisions

 Each cycle produces a sealed structural record that can be replayed under identical inputs.